cnunciato/buildkite-sdk/README.md

 ## Prerequisites

+For development, you'll need current versions of the following tools:

--   Node.js, Python, Ruby, Go
+-   Node.js, Python, Go, Ruby
 -   For Python: [uv](https://docs.astral.sh/uv/), [Black](https://black.readthedocs.io/en/stable/)
 -   For Ruby: [Bundler](https://bundler.io/)

 See `.tool-versions` for the versions currently in use.
-If you're on a Mac and use [Homebrew](https://brew.sh/), you can run:
+If you're on a Mac, and you use [Homebrew](https://brew.sh/), you can run `brew bundle` and `asdf install` to get all you need:

 ```bash
 brew bundle
 asdf install
 ```

-.. to get all you need.
-(If you don't, please file an issue!)
+If you hit any rough edges during development, please file an issue.
+Thanks!

 ### Useful commands